aquilax/grafana-ledger-data-source-server/README.md

 Grafana JSON DataSource server for Ledger-cli.

+There is a hacky PHP alternative [here])(https://github.com/aquilax/grafana-ledger-data-source-php-server) which uses directly ledger-cli for data access.

 This is a small Go backend server for using with Grafana's [SimpleJson](https://grafana.com/grafana/plugins/grafana-simple-json-datasource) DataSource plugin.

 **Note**: This is only a proof of concept project.
 Use it at your own risk.